Swimburger/Multi-Mania-app/README.md

 Please beware that this /import path should be removed when you are done importing to ensure nobody else can browse to it.

-For detailed documentation about the backend you can go to this generated PHP  [documentation](http://sniels.bitbucket.org/multi-mania/backend).
+For more info go to the [wiki](wiki/Backend) or for detailed documentation about the backend you can go to this generated PHP  [documentation](http://sniels.bitbucket.org/multi-mania/backend).

 ## Android ##